 There are three possible ways in which our message reaches a person in the population, as shown in the diagram below:

-- The message reaches the person through a recommendation form somebody he already knows and trusts.
-This differs from the first case because we must already have customers for this to work—there is a dependency to the current customer base.
+The message reaches the person through a recommendation from somebody he already knows and trusts.
+This differs from the first case because we must already have customers for this to work—there is a dependency on the current customer base.

 Our model only considers two cases: